citp/privacy-policy-historical/c/co/cou/coursesmart.com.md

 Due to the Internet's rapidly evolving nature, CourseSmart may need to update this Privacy Policy from time to time.
 If so, CourseSmart will post its updated Privacy Policy on our Site located at http://www.coursesmart.com/privacypolicy so that you are aware of what Personally Identifying Information we may collect and how we may use this information.
 CourseSmart encourages you to review this Privacy Policy regularly for any changes.
 Your continued use of this Site and/or continued provision of Personally Identifying Information to us will be subject to the terms of the then-current Privacy Policy.

-This Privacy Policy was last updated: July 27, 2007.
+This Privacy Policy was last updated: December 15, 2009.